cue-lang/proposal/designs/1951-required-fields-v2.md

 about the current semantics.

 # Objective
-We introduce a new field type: required fields, with the aim to address various shortcomings of CUE while at the same time allowing for simpler semantics for other features we wish to introduce in CUE.
+We introduce a new field type, a _required_ field, with the aim to address various shortcomings of CUE while at the same time allowing for simpler semantics for other features we wish to introduce in CUE.

 # Background
 One of CUE’s strengths is that it allows specifying types, constraints, and values within a unified framework.
 This means that fields in CUE have many different roles.
-For example, they can define simple JSON-like data, “templatize” or add derived fields that compute fields from these data fields, add constraints to data, or define top-level schema types (also constraints).
+For example, they can define simple JSON-like data, add derived fields that compute fields from these data fields (“templatize”), add constraints to data, or define top-level schema types (also constraints).

 ## Output and interpretation modes
 There are two major modes for outputting and interpreting CUE:
-schema: output a schema with all constraints intact
+- schema: produce a schema with all constraints intact
-data: outputs only concrete data after validating all constraints
+- data: produce only concrete data after validating all constraints

 The schema mode corresponds to the `cue def` command.
-The data mode corresponds to `cue export`. `cue eval` lives in a limbo land in between the two and should probably be deprecated or could at least benefit from some clarifications.
+The data mode corresponds to `cue export`. `cue eval` lives at a poorly specified point in between the two and should probably be deprecated or could at least benefit from some clarifications.
 This is covered in https://github.com/cue-lang/cue/issues/337.

 ### Schema mode
-The main goal of evaluating in schema mode are:
+The main goals of schema-mode evaluation are:

-1. Simplification of schema, for instance after unifying two schemas.
+1. Simplification of schema (after unifying two schemas, for instance)
-1. Validate that a schema, or the unification of two schemas,
-2. is internally consistent, that is, has no errors.
+1. Validate that a schema, or the unification of two schemas, is internally consistent; that is, there are no errors.

-Schema mode preserves all constraints: outputting CUE in schema mode requires all fields, including optional ones, to be output.
+Schema mode preserves all constraints: generating CUE in schema mode requires all fields, including optional ones, to be produced.

 ### Data mode
 In data mode, all [regular fields](https://cuelang.org/docs/references/spec/#definitions-and-hidden-fields)